The Crooked Treehouse

 100 minutes

-Look, some shit's gone down since The Five Doctor ordeal, a companion Had Enough and walked out, Daleks came and went, a whole mess of things you could look into if you wanted.
-But here you get to meet a new, Terrible Fucken Companion with an American accent on par with every high school student's Terrible British Accent.
-There's also a new weird robotty companion who wasn't often used, because It's Fucken Awful.
-But here, The Master uses him for his nefarious purposes, and at the end of the episode, the only decent companion stays behind.
+Look, a lothas happened since The Five Doctor ordeal, a companion Had Enough and walked out, Daleks came and went, a whole mess of things you could look into if you wanted.
+But here you get to meet a new companion with an American accent on par with every American high school student's Terrible British Accent.
+There's also a new weird robotty companion who wasn't often used, because it's awful.
+But here, The Master uses him for his nefarious purposes, and at the end of the episode, the only decent companion decides to leave.
 Great.

 50 minutes

-But that darker direction is going to have to wait!
-Forget The Doctor, let's check in on good old companion, Sarah Jane Smith, as she goes to take a vacation from her investigative journalism, only to end up reunited with That Stupid Fucken Dog companion, and have to solve a mystery involving some witchy neighbors.
+Forget The Doctor, let's check in on good old companion, Sarah Jane Smith, as she goes to take a vacation from her investigative journalism, only to end up reunited with That Stupid Robot Dog companion, and have to solve a mystery involving some witchy neighbors.
 This was supposed to serve as the pilot for a Sarah Jane series, but sadly, that particular series never surfaced.

 0 Comments

-Season Three Of Doctor Who In Eleven Seasons Wants To Know If You'd Like A Jellybaby
+Season Three Of The Doctor Who Headcanon Wants To Know If You'd Like A Jellybaby

 9/28/2017